adyonthebeach/OnTheBeach/README.md

 This is a submission for an OnTheBeach code test written by AdyOnTheBeach.

-The submission contains two solutions for the test because one written to use MSSQL and a second less concise solution written to use MongoDb.
+The submission contains two solutions for the test one written to use MSSQL and a second solution written to use MongoDb.
 As there was no explicit request for a particular server technology I decided to show how the same solution could be built upon a completely different data layer.

 Each console application's code can be found in their respective ConsoleApp folder and the application executables can be found in their own executable folders.
-There is also a seperate folder for each version which contains any database setup support files.
+There are also a seperate folders for each version which contains any database setup support files.

 Installation Notes

+The code was developed using VisualStudio 2010.

 MSSQL Setup and Installation